sqlserverworkshops/OpenAI-DataPro/sqldev/03 - Coding Fundamentals with Azure OpenAI.md

 In this section you will review a Jupyter Notebook that uses a Python Kernel to run code illustrating the necessary Azure Services you need to deploy to start interacting and working with a LLM/GPT Model in Azure Open AI.
 You can also download this Notebook to your local system and modify it for your learning journey.

-TODO: Activity Description and tasks

 <p><img style="margin: 0px 15px 15px 0px;" src="../graphics/checkmark.png"><b>Steps</b></p>

-- [Open this Jupyter Notebook](https://github.com/sqlserverworkshops/OpenAI-DataPro/blob/main/notebooks/Notebook%20-%20Module%203.ipynb) and review the results from the instructions and code.
+- [Open this Jupyter Notebook](https://github.com/sqlserverworkshops/OpenAI-DataPro/blob/main/notebooks/Notebook%20-%20Module%203.ipynb) and look for the "Cell" description **Create Azure OpenAI Environment.**

+and review the results from the instructions and code.
 You can download the Notebook and enter your own credentials and other variables to run it on your system once you have [completed the pre-requisites](https://github.com/sqlserverworkshops/OpenAI-DataPro/blob/main/sqldev/00%20-%20Pre-Requisites.md).

 <p style="border-bottom: 1px solid lightgrey;"></p><br>